 Taking Tali along on Legion's loyalty mission will net some interesting dialogue, arguments and casual banter between the two, regarding the geth's creation and the Morning War.

-In the Arrival DLC, if you let the countdown timer run down to zero right after you wake up (which means waiting two real-time hours), a special Game Over vision plays that includes the crashed Normandy (with Shepard's helmet on a pike in the foreground) and the rest of the team standing together (along with the Illusive Man) as the Reapers invade Earth.
+If you let the countdown timer run down to zero right after you wake up (which means waiting two real-time hours) or after the confrontation with the indoctrinated Kenson, a special Game Over vision plays that includes the crashed Normandy (with Shepard's helmet on a pike in the foreground) and the rest of the team standing together (along with the Illusive Man) as the Reapers invade Earth.
 The timer counting down will also be higher if you haven't finished the suicide mission.

 The hologram during the final conversation with Harbinger will be different depending on if you've finished the suicide mission.
 If you haven't, the hologram will be of the Collector General.
 If you have, it will be of Harbinger's true Reaper form, similar to the conversation you've had with Sovereign on Virmire in the first game.

 The final dialogue with Admiral Hackett changes slightly depending on whether you've completed the Suicide Mission, as well as what choice you made at the end.
 For instance, if you blew up the Collector base, when you comment on how odd it is for Hackett to willingly set foot on a Cerberus vessel, he adds the line, "Besides, I'm not really sure this is a Cerberus vessel anymore."

 Sending a probe toUranus will make EDI reply with an exasperated "...Really, Commander?"
 Do it again and she deadpans, "Probing Uranus."
 The resources of the planet are also stated to be depleted, meaning the only logical reason you'd scan it is for the laughs.
 Though, in practice, there are actually often one or two mineral deposits on the planet, seemingly daring the player to launch a probe.